hphde/zabbix-vagrant/README.md

 ## Using without Vagrant

-You could run `bootstrap.sh` on CentOS 7 or 8 standalone and it will install Zabbiv 5 with MariaDB and Apache by default.
-The script accepts two parameters.
-The first is the database variant (`mysql` or `postgresql`) and the second the webserver variant (`apache` or `nginx`).
-It hasn't been tested on RHEL, so it might need some additional adjustments for that.
+You could run `bootstrap.sh` standalone on CentOS 7 or 8 and it will install Zabbiv 5 with MariaDB and Apache by default.
+The script accepts three parameters.
+The first is the database variant (`mysql` or `postgresql`), the second is the webserver variant (`apache` or `nginx`) and the last is the timezone - default `Europe/Berlin`.
+The script hasn't been tested on RHEL, so it might need some additional adjustments for that.